-As one of the longest-standing figures in Western Art, the Virgin Mary is an especially fun subject to watch evolve over time.
-She’s proven to be an incredibly fluid character, embodying both the somber faith of the Gothic era in Carlo Crivelli’s insouciant Madonna and Child Enthroned, and the warmth and humanism of the Italian Renaissance in Giampietrino’s Madonna and Child.
+As one of the longest-standing figures in Western Art, it’s fun to watch the Virgin Mary evolve over time.
+She’s a fluid character, embodying both the somber faith of the Gothic era in Carlo Crivelli’s insouciant Madonna and Child Enthroned, and the warmth and humanism of the Italian Renaissance in Giampietrino’s Madonna and Child.
 And the modern era takes Mary even further.
-She is transformed into a vampiric temptress by Edvard Munch, a faceless every-mother by Mainie Jellett, a degenerate nightmare by Alice Neel, and by Henry Ossawa Tanner, back to the form she must have had more than two millenia ago—a young, confused girl, by herself.
+She is transformed into a vampiric temptress by Edvard Munch, a faceless every-mother by Mainie Jellett, a degenerate nightmare by Alice Neel, and by Henry Ossawa Tanner, back to the form she must have had more than two millennia ago—a young, confused girl, by herself.

 When looking at these many, many madonnas, I find it interesting to take note of whether the artist is a man or a woman.
-With notable exceptions, like Tanner, it seems to me that men have approached Mary as an icon, an archtype.
+With notable exceptions, like Tanner, male artists approach Mary as an icon, an archetype.
 Virtuous maiden, stately matron, grieving mother, ocassionally femme fatal.
-She is primarily what her role proscribes her to be.
+She is what her role proscribes her to be.
 Women artists, one the other hand, capture over and over again the humanness of the character.
 Elisabetta Sirani’s serene Mary is the cover of this article.
-Julia Margaret Cameron discovers both the beauty and the exhausing, constant labor of motherhood in the remarkable photograph Madonna with Children.
-Marianne Stokes depicts the new mother lost in a much-needed nap, and Barbara Longhi gives the ever-patient woman a book to read during her centuries-long modelling session.
+Julia Margaret Cameron discovers both the beauty and the exhausting, constant labor of motherhood in the remarkable photograph Madonna with Children.
+Marianne Stokes depicts the new mother lost in a much-needed nap, and Barbara Longhi gives the ever-patient woman a book to read during her centuries-long modeling session.

 Got questions, comments or corrections about The Virgin Mary?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.